bangadennis/docs/source/Approach.rst

 Approach
 ============================

-The project is developed as a DHIS2 Web APP.
+The project is developed as a DHIS2 Data Aggregation WebApp that would run on an independent instance and maintain its own local database, but have the ability to read and write to DHIS2.

 The web API and the database